 While we’re on the topic, you can already take a look at the Lion, Elephant, Zebra, Giraffe, Hippopotamus, and Leopard!
 They’re all charming crochet stuffed animals perfect for your next amigurumi adventure!

-Support the Farm on Patreon
+Join the Farm on Patreon

 If you like video patterns, check out other options on my YouTube channel.
 There are a couple of crochet toys and stitch tutorials for amigurumi.
 I am updating every week with new creations there!
 Subscribe and leave me a thumbs up!
 It would make me super happy!